sluofoss/Quartz-Digital-Garden/content/Learn/Zettelkasten/ZettelKasten Options.md

   - foam and vscode both have **variables** that one can use in templating
     - https://code.visualstudio.com/docs/editor/userdefinedsnippets
     - https://foambubble.github.io/foam/user/features/note-templates.html
+  - foam can control what folder and file type to include in the graph by vscode configuration.

 - vscode/vscodium + #foam + #logseq + #loam